project

 Project History

 Inaugurated with the first conference to convene state attorneys general, foundations, and nonprofit leaders, in 2006 Columbia University launched the Charities Regulatory and Oversight Project as part of the National State Attorney’s General Program.
-The conference and the Project at the time were supported by the Ford Foundation, C.S.
-Mott Foundation, New York Community Trust and the Surdna Foundation.
-Hosting regular meetings and trainings for state charities officials, the Project developed conferences with state and federal regulators, practitioners and academics in attendance.
-In 2013, the Project hosted a major research conference on the Future of State Charities Regulation; those papers may be found at [cite to Columbia Academic Commons- all the papers are listed together and individually].
+The conference and project were at the time supported by the Ford Foundation, C.S.
+Mott Foundation, New York Community Trust, and the Surdna Foundation.
+Hosting regular meetings and trainings for state charities officials, the project developed conferences with state and federal regulators, practitioners, and academics in attendance.
+In 2013, the project hosted a major research conference on the future of state charities regulation; those papers can be found here.

 Timeline